China e-commerce calendar: Major festivals and holidays

 Date: July – August

-Qixi Festival is the actual Chinese Valentine’s Day which is rooted in romantic folklore and celebrated on the 7th day of the 7th lunar month of the year.
+Qixi Festival is the actual Chinese Valentine’s Day which is rooted in romantic folklore and celebrated on the seventh day of the seventh lunar month of the year.

-Over 70% of customers plan to purchase gifts for their partners during the Qixi festival with half of them spending over 300-1000 RMB.
-The top categories include digital products, jewellery, and skincare/ beauty products.
+Over 70% of customers plan to purchase gifts for their partners during the Qixi Festival with half of them spending over CN¥300–1000.
+The top categories include digital products, jewellery and skincare or beauty products.

 Quarter 4: October-December